php-fig/fig-standards/proposed/http.md

 implementation that provides an abstraction for multipart/form-data elements that allow custom headers (e.g., Content-Disposition).

+#### Why are there header methods on messages rather than in a header bag?

+Moving headers to a "header bag" breaks the Law of Demeter and exposes the internal implementation of a message to its collaborators.
+In order for something to access the headers of a message, they need to reach into the the message's header bag (`$message->getHeaders()->getHeader('Foo')`).

+Moving headers from messages into an externally mutable "header bag" exposes the internal implementation of how a message manages its headers an has a side-effect that messages are no longer aware of changes to their headers.
+This can lead to messages entering into an invalid or inconistent state.

 #### Using `HeaderValuesInterface` instead of an array

 Header values are represented using `HeaderValuesInterface`.
 This interface